-Researching the company will not only help you stand out, but it will also help you provide context when answering questions during the interview.
+Researching the company will not only help you stand out, but will also help you provide context when answering questions during the interview.
 It is possible that you might be asked a question that would ordinarily require a generic answer like yes or no, but it is important to be prepared for anything.

-However, if you are well versed with the company’s strategies and operations, you will be able to answer interview questions with relevant examples and impress your potential employers.
+However, if you are well-versed with the company’s strategies and operations, you will be able to answer interview questions with relevant examples and impress your potential employers.

 Understanding your potential role, responsibilities, and requirements in the company is also a very important part of the research process.

 Being able to run through the basic daily activities of the position you are applying for will show your understanding and suitability for the role.
-It is also important, during the interview, to ask about clarifications on your potential role.
+It is also important, during the interview, to ask for clarifications on your potential role.

 This would show your potential employers that you are already preparing for life as a member of the team and will give them a sense of what to expect if you are eventually employed.

 SELF EXAMINATION.
 An important aspect of preparation that is often overlooked by job seekers seems to be themselves.
-You are the product you are selling, you are the service you are rendering, and you should make sure that your mind is at tip-top condition.
+You are the product you are selling, you are the service you are rendering, and you should make sure that your mind is in tip-top condition.

 Ask yourself questions about the role you are applying for.
 Go over the job descriptions and look at how it aligns with your career goals.
 Exactly what excites you about this job?
 What new things can you bring to the table?
 Ask important questions that will help you learn more about the company as well as the particular position you are applying to.
 Understand your inadequacies and deal with them before the interview.

-Don’t wait until you are seated in front of a panel to slammed with questions.
+Don’t wait until you are seated in front of a panel to be slammed with questions.
 Examine the skills, knowledge, accomplishments, strengths, and weaknesses that you have right now and see how it measures up to the expectations of your potential employees.
 If your abilities measure up to expectations, It will be a confidence booster, and if it doesn’t, you can get started on strategies that showcase your most impressive parts and diminishes the least impressive aspects.
 Any way it goes, it is an absolute win because you can avoid being surprised by tough questions during the interview.